sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/handling-null-values.rst

 Below is the workflow.
 It does the following:

 * Reads data from a CSV file.
-* Removes null values from certain columns.
+* Replaces null values from certain columns with Constant Values.
 * Converts certain columns to 0/1 based on their value.
 It does it in 3 different ways.

   * Using StringIndexer